 Yeshua himself tells us in Matthew and Luke that He did not do away with the law.
 He came to redeem us from lawlessness and purify us.

-“Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
+“Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them (live them out to the fullest).
 For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.
 Therefore whoever relaxes one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever does them and teaches them will be called great in the kingdom of heaven.
 Matthew 5:17-19

 “But it is easier for heaven and earth to pass away than for one dot of the Law to become void.”
 Luke 16:17

 For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ, who gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works.
 Titus 2:14

 If you believe or have been taught that your Messiah did away with the law or broke the law, then your Messiah is the antichrist.
 The antichrist is the man of lawlessness, not Yeshua.
 Yeshua Messiah was sinless, perfect and spotless.
 He came to be an example to us as one without sin (lawlessness).
 If we are to imitate Him, why would it make sense that we are not to keep the laws of God?